Staplehurst rail crash: Witnesses

 The accident had several witnesses.
 One described the derailment as "two terrible jolts and in an instant ... all became darkness ... and chaos".
 Another reported trapped bodies inside the wreckage, hearing "the groans of the dying and wounded, the shrieks of frantic ladies and the shrill cries of young children".

-Charles Dickens was with his mistress Ellen Ternan and her mother, Frances Ternan, in the first-class carriage which did not completely fall into the river bed and survived the derailment.
+Charles Dickens was with Ellen Ternan, commonly believed to be his mistress, and her mother, Frances Ternan, in the first-class carriage which did not completely fall into the river bed and survived the derailment.
 He climbed out of the compartment through the window, rescued the Ternans and, with his flask of brandy and his hat full of water, tended to the victims, some of whom died while he was with them.
 Before he left with other survivors in an emergency train to London, he retrieved the manuscript of the episode of Our Mutual Friend that he was working on.

-Although several passengers recognised Dickens, he did not make himself known to the South Eastern Railway, possibly because he did not want publicity about his mistress.
-The directors of the South Eastern Railway presented him with a piece of plate as a token of their appreciation for his assistance in the aftermath of the accident.
+Although several passengers recognised Dickens, he did not make himself known to the South Eastern Railway, possibly because he did not want publicity about Ternan.
+The directors of the South Eastern Railway presented him with a piece of plate (i.e. a silver-plated trophy) as a token of their appreciation for his assistance in the aftermath of the accident.
 The experience affected Dickens greatly; he lost his voice for two weeks and was two and a half pages short for the sixteenth episode of Our Mutual Friend, published in August 1865.
 Dickens acknowledged the incident in the novel's postscript:

 On Friday the Ninth of June in the present year, Mr and Mrs Boffin (in their manuscript dress of receiving Mr and Mrs Lammle at breakfast) were on the South-Eastern Railway with me, in a terribly destructive accident.
 When I had done what I could to help others, I climbed back into my carriage — nearly turned over a viaduct, and caught aslant upon the turn — to extricate the worthy couple.
 They were much soiled, but otherwise unhurt. [...]
 I remember with devout thankfulness that I can never be much nearer parting company with my readers for ever than I was then, until there shall be written against my life, the two words with which I have this day closed this book: — THE END.

 Afterwards Dickens was nervous when travelling by train, using alternative means when available.
 He died five years to the day after the accident; his son said that 'he had never fully recovered'.